wearenolte/lean-theme/patterns/README.md

 ```php
 <?php use_icon( 'icon-file-name', 'optional-class-name' ); ?>
 ```

+### What's a source map?

+Source Maps map minified code to source code.
+You can then read and debug compiled code in its original source, ([more info and details about how to enable it on Google Chrome](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps))

 For more information about the usage of this helper function please take a [look here](https://github.com/moxie-lean/lean-theme/#use_icon).